Skip to content

 Tips for Taking Perfect Photos During the Golden Hour

-The golden hour is the period of time during the first hour of light after sunrise, and the last hour of light before sunset when the color of the sky goes from red and orange to yellow.
-It is the ideal time for photography because the light that exists during this period of time isn’t harsh and doesn’t produce strong shadows.
-Here are some tips and ideas for shooting the most stunning photos during the golden hour using one of the many point and shoot or DSLR cameras found at Beachcamera.com.
+The golden hour or “magic hour” is the period of time during the first hour of light after sunrise, and the last hour of light before sunset times when the color of the sky goes from red and orange to yellow.
+This is the time directly after and before the blue hour arrives a bit before sunrise and after sunset times.
+It is the ideal time for photography because the light that exists during this period of time isn’t harsh it is soft light and a warm color.
+It doesn’t produce strong or long shadows.
+Here are some golden hour photography tips and tutorials for shooting the most stunning photos during the golden hour using one of the many point and shoot or DSLR cameras found at Beachcamera.com.
+These tips and and pointers are utilized by most professional photographers taking golden hour photos.

 Silhouettes